03 Mar Find the Good News

 “Tell the truth.”
 It’s the foundation of science – and the foundation of healthy relationships, communities, and countries.

-- Had to avoid two kinds of mistakes: thinking there’s a tiger in the bushes but actually all is well and thinking all is well but actually there is a tiger about to pounce.
-The cost of the first mistake is needless worry while the cost of the second one is no more gene copies.
-Mother Nature designed us to make the first mistake a thousand times to avoid making the second mistake even once.
+- Had to avoid two kinds of mistakes: (1) thinking that there’s a tiger in the bushes but actually all is well, or (2) thinking that all is well while actually there is a tiger about to pounce.
+What’s the cost of the first mistake?
+Just needless worry.
+But what’s the potential cost of the second mistake?
+Ulp, no more mistakes . . . forever.
+So we have a brain that tends to make the first mistake again and again to avoid ever making the second one.

-- Had to get “carrots” and avoid “sticks” such as predators.
+- Had to get “carrots” such as food and avoid “sticks” such as predators.
 Imagine living back in the Stone Age – or even Jurassic Park.
-If you didn’t get a carrot today you’ll have another chance tomorrow, but if you don’t avoid that stick you’ll die and get no carrots forever.
-Consequently, negative experiences are fast-tracked into memory – “once burned, twice shy” – while most positive experiences slip through the brain like water through a sieve; in effect, the brain is like Velcro for negative experiences but Teflon for positive ones.
+If you didn’t get a carrot today, you’d have another chance tomorrow.
+But if you didn’t avoid every single stick today, game over.
+Consequently, negative experiences are fast-tracked into memory – “once burned, twice shy” – while most positive experiences slip through the brain like water through a sieve.
+In effect, the brain is like Velcro for negative experiences but Teflon for positive ones.

 As a result, we routinely overestimate threats while underestimating opportunities and resources.
-Yes, many people have an “optimism bias” in what they say – but in their actions, they work harder to avoid pain than to get pleasure, they remember failures and rejections more than successes and kindness from others, they need at least a 5:1 ratio of positive to negative interactions for a healthy relationship, and they muzzle themselves and play smaller in life to avoid a list of dreaded experiences.
+Some people have an “optimism bias” in what they say.
+But in their actions, studies show that most people work harder to avoid pain than to get pleasure and remember failures and rejections more than successes and kindness from others.
+One result is that the media focuses on bad news, because that’s what people pay attention to; thus, the saying in journalism, “if it bleeds, it leads.”

-It’s as if we live in a subtle nightmare in which the shadows and threats are exaggerated while our allies and inner resources seem distant and ineffectual.
+It’s as if we live in a subtle nightmare in which the shadows and threats are close and intense while our resources and opportunities seem distant and weak.
 We think the dream is real so there’s no point in trying to wake up from it.
 Our beliefs in the dream trap us like the bars of an invisible cage.

 As many have taught, I believe that the root cause of suffering and harm is ignorance, illusion, not seeing things as they actually are.
-But when we wake up and see the facts and live in the light, we feel much freer, more at ease, clearer about genuine threats, and more confident about dealing with them.
+So when we wake up and see the facts and live in the light, we feel much freer, more at ease, clearer about genuine threats, and more confident about dealing with them.

-Remember some time in your past when you realized that things were not as bad as you thought, or that others were more caring, or that you were more capable.
-How did it feel in this instance to wake up from your own bad dream?
+Remember a time in your past when you realized that things were not as bad as you thought.
+How did it feel to wake up in this way?

 - they could be strong and others would still like them

-- have a great time without being buzzed with drugs or alcohol
+- have fun without being buzzed with drugs or alcohol

-- most people really don’t care that much about appearance
+- most other people did not care about their appearance

 - there’s often less standing in the way of our dreams than we think